Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 Gutenberg has defined a tonne of dashicons we can readily use to identify our blocks and can be found in their [developer resources]("https://developer.wordpress.org/resource/dashicons/#arrow-right-alt").
 Just make sure to remove the dashicons part of the name and it should work a dream.

 Now, a biggie.
 We need to add our attributes, and this is fundamental to the block building process.
-Think of attributes as setting the initial state, or making them known to the block that this stuff is needed.
+Think of attributes as setting the initial state, or making them known to the block that this content is needed.
 In this instance I'm building a hero content block which is going to consist of an image, a title and a subtitle.
 So keeping that in mind my initial section would look like the below:

 ```jsx{4-21}
 title: __("Hero Block"), // Block title.